magenx/Magento-2-aws-cluster-terraform/README.md

 - Local provisioner copy files from Github https://github.com/magenx/Magento-2
 - Files saved to AWS CloudShell /tmp directory and pushed to CodeCommit.
 - Later on EC2 instance user_data configured on boot to clone files from CodeCommit branch.
 - Right after infrastructure deployment the minimal Magento 2 package is ready to install.
-Run SSM Document to install Magento
+- Check and run SSM Document to install Magento
 > minimal Magento 2 package can be extended anytime.
 > Remove blacklisted components from `composer.json` in `"replace": {}` and run `composer update`
 > modules configuration here: https://github.com/magenx/Magento-2/blob/aws/composer.json